atelesjr/todo2-app/README.md

 # To Do app
-React Redux Fundamental course - app in React and Redux version
+React Redux Fundamental course - app only in React.

 *To Do - main screen*
 ![Main screen](/frontend/img/01.JPG "Main screen")